egarbarino/safari_gke_2/lesson_1/README.md

 Go to [https://cloud.google.com/](https://cloud.google.com/)

 I assume that you've already registered your Google Cloud account.
-To access the main Google Cloud's you click on Console or go to console.cloud.google.com.
+To access the main Google Cloud's main console you click on Console or go to console.cloud.google.com.

 Once in the console, we need to do things in the context of a project.
 Our sample project is called safari-gke.

-If you don't have a default project selected, or you want to select a different one, you can click on top left dropdown menu, and select a different project, or click on NEW PROJECT.
+If you don't have a default project selected, or you want to select a different one, you can click on the top left dropdown menu, and select a different project, or click on NEW PROJECT.

 As we'll be using the command line, rather than the web console, we need to locate the Google Cloud Shell icon which has a command line interface icon.